boborbt/priority_queue_cxx/README.md

 ## How fast is it?

 As far as I know, there are no C extensions implementing priority queues to date.
 This implies that the provided implementation is a *lot* faster than the best current alternative.
-To get an idea about how faster it is, here it follows a comparison of the time needed by [algorithms](https://github.com/kanwei/algorithms) priority queue implementation and the FastContainers implementation.
+To get an idea about how faster it is, here it follows a comparison of the time needed to push and pop 50.000 elements by [algorithms](https://github.com/kanwei/algorithms) priority queue implementation and by the FastContainers implementation.

 ```ruby